kubedb/docs/docs/guides/mariadb/monitoring/alerting.md

 ### Database Group

+Fired from metrics exposed by the `mysqld_exporter`-compatible sidecar and node/kubelet metrics.

 | Alert | Severity | For | What It Means |
 |-------|----------|-----|---------------|
 | `MariaDBInstanceDown` | critical | instant | `mysql_up == 0` on this instance. |